fmatthew5876/stdcxx-bitops/proposal/draft.md

 and no branches.
 Without a popcount instruction, the second version is the better choice as computing popcount requires much more than a few logical operations and comparisons
 \[[Dietz01](#Dietz01)\].
-In order to implement `ispow2()`, the programmer is faced with the same set of dilemnas as with the count trailing zeroes example from the [Motivation](#motivation) section.
+In order to implement `ispow2()`, the programmer is faced with the same set of dilemmas as with the count trailing zeros example from the [Motivation](#motivation) section.

 Glossary of Terms